ethereum/ethereum-org-website/src/content/glossary/index.md

 ### non-fungible token (NFT) {#nft}

-Also known as a "deed," this is a token standard introduced by the ERC-721 proposal.
-NFTs can be tracked and traded, but each token is unique and distinct; they are not interchangeable like ETH and [ERC-20 tokens](#token-standard).
+An instance of one of several contract standards, commonly [ERC-721](developers/docs/standards/tokens/erc-721) or [ERC-1155](developers/docs/standards/tokens/erc-1155).
+Each token is unique and distinct; they are not interchangeable like ETH and [ERC-20 tokens](#token-standard).
 NFTs can represent ownership of digital or physical assets.

 <DocLink to="/nft/">
   Non-Fungible Tokens (NFTs)